Skip to main content

 Reviewing individual employee exit survey results

-When an employee voluntarily leaves, it's important to ask them to complete an exit survey as part of the offboarding process.
+When an employee voluntarily leaves, it's essential to ask them to complete an exit survey as part of the offboarding process.
 From there, your HR team can review their feedback and determine if the feedback should be shared with others.
 For example, there may be situations where sharing someone's feedback with their manager is beneficial.
 In particular, you want to highlight any responses that run counter to what has been observed in other feedback (such as engagement results).

-For example, if your company usually scores highly on survey questions regarding access to career opportunities but someone notes it as a reason for leaving, be sure to dig a little deeper in your exit interview.
+For example, if your company usually scores highly on survey questions regarding access to career opportunities but someone notes it as a reason for leaving, be sure to dig a little deeper in the exit interview.

 The opposite is true as well – for example, if someone leaving gives positive feedback on an experience that is often low-scoring, you should discuss this with your team.
 Such answers might give you insight into a particular practice that could be adopted across the organization.
 Additionally, any neutral or unfavorable responses should be flagged for further discussion.

-Categorize your results to gain even more insight
+Tip: Categorize your results to gain even more insight

-If the platform you’re using allows you to do so, categorize your exit survey respondents into "regrettable" or "non-regrettable" categories.
-This is very helpful for comparing the experiences of both groups and prioritizing where to take action.
 If you see that non-regrettable employees are rating things lower than regrettable employees, this may be explained by low performance.
-However, when regrettable employees respond less favorably, this may be a sign you should dive in deeper because you may be driving your highest-performing employees to leave
+However, when regrettable employees respond less favorably, this may be a sign you should dive in deeper because you may be driving your highest-performing employees to leave.

 If the differences between the two groups are significant, you may choose to filter out the non-regrettable results and instead only view the regrettable employee feedback for the two steps below.